Richie Partridge: Physiotherapy career

 He studied at the University of Salford for a degree in Physiotherapy and graduated in 2009 with a first class degree.
 Following the completion of his Physiotherapy degree, he became a director at a physiotherapy clinic in Chester He then studied for a 2-year part-time master's degree in Football Rehabilitation at Edge Hill University which he completed with a distinction.

 Having been previously a member of physiotherapy staff for Liverpool F.C Academy where he oversaw the medical department from Under-9 to Under-16 level he then held a physiotherapist role for the club's Under 21 team, before in the summer of 2016 he moved to a similar post supporting the first team.

 In January 2020 it was announced Partridge would be leaving Liverpool to take on a similar role with the Qatar national team.

+Personal life

+Partridge, through his wife Lesley, is the brother-in-law of former Liverpool striker Michael Owen, and the son-in-law of Terry Owen.